-One of the simplest and most effective ways of communicating your views is to call your Member of Congress.
-You can call your Member of Congress’s Washington, DC office, district office, or one of their offices near you.
+One of the simplest and most effective ways of communicating your views is to call your member of Congress.
+You can call your their Washington, DC office, or one of their offices near you.

 HOW TO CALL

 - Locate your Member of Congress here.

 - State your name and address.
-Many MoCs will only take information from people in their district, so make sure that they know you’re a constituent.
+Many Congressional offices will only take information from people in their state or district, so make sure that they know you’re a constituent.